vtanathip/chart-comparision/README.md

 ## Prerequisite

+- Create folder `data`
-- Need to add base image and compare image by yourself
+- Add `baseImage.png` by yourself for testing
+- Add `fakeBaseImage.png` and `fakeCompareImage.png` for positive test

 ## How to run